fossasia/badgeyay/frontend/README.md

 * `cd badgeyay/frontend`
 * `npm install`
 * `bower install`

+Tip: If you are encountering any errors while installation of dependencies, you can use `yarn install` instead of `npm install` after deleting and cloning the repository again.

 ## Running locally:

 To run the app locally on your machine, run the following commands in a command line: